Afra-Nawar-CS/Bond-Balancer/README.md

 python bond_balancer.py
 ```

-The leaderboard is automatically created as `leaderboard.json` in the same directory on first run.
+The leaderboard is automatically created as `leaderboard.json` in the same directory on first run, which is a persistent JSON leaderboard.

 ---